rarnaout/Covidswab/BIDMC/README.md

 <a href="https://www.medrxiv.org/content/10.1101/2020.04.14.20065094v1">The first results of our field trial are now on medRxiv</a>.
 (Note apparently medRxiv has been having issues.)
 In addition to what's in the preprint, a prototype from HP, Inc. has also passed our trial.
 We will be updating medRxiv as we can.

+The participant information sheet we used is <a href="BIDMC_participant_information_sheet.pdf">here</a>. **Remember, approval of such a document requires approval of Your IRB.**

 The raw data for Fig. 2 is <a href="fig2_data.txt">here</a>.

+**We continue to make our work freely available to help everyone address the crisis.
+If you use any of the work here, please do cite the repo and the prprint, Callahan et al. medRxiv 2020.**

 ## Friday, April 17, 2020